samsquire/ideas2/README.md

 * A Linux distribution could come with a working development environment already configured to write applications in.
 * A package manager for Nginx files.
 Installs different virtual hosts with different server names for hosting multiple apps at the same URL.
+* **Community Idea: GUI Vote**: Vote what should be visible in a GUI screen.
+Used to implement a [drill-down interface](https://github.com/samsquire/ideas#41-drill-down-interface).
+* **Data structure browser** Browse trees, lists and other data structures being used to render GUIs or programs.
+* **Entrypoints folder** Every source repository should have an entrypoints folder whereby the various entry points for the application is obvious.

 # 92. GUI Thunks